 When choosing materials, one must consider the specific applications, since extractables and leachables (e. g. plasticizers) should be avoided.
 When using solvents, a modern multi-layered component with solvent resistant inner lining would be chosen over cheaper PVC components.

-Single Use Support can help to find the ideal options of single-use component platforms to ensure compatibility and interoperability of components, thus taking full advantage of single-use technology.
+Single Use Support can help to find the ideal options of single-use component platforms to ensure compatibility and interoperability of components, thus taking full advantage of single-use technology for your bioprocesses.

 Requirements related to cGMP (current Good Manufacturing Practice) must be met at all times in order for the produced products to meet safety and quality standards.
 With automated end-to-end solutions based on single-use technologies, these standards can be met along the entire manufacturing process.
 Single Use Support's automated platform systems and single-use consumables reduce human error and product loss, therefore it is a good option to rely on single-use technology to meet cGMP requirements.